M66B/FairEmail/docs/FAQ-de-rDE.md

 The errors *... invalid greeting ...*, *... requires valid address ...* and *...
 Parameter to HELO does not conform to RFC syntax ...* can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.

-Der Fehler *… Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
+The error *...
+Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
 Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
 You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

 The error *...
 Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.